-- People are always skeptic when they visit a brand new web shop.
+- People are always skeptical when they visit a brand new webshop.
 Their whole experience will be impacted by numerous things one of which is site speed.
 If your pages are loading slowly, this can build mistrust.
 Worst case scenario?
 The visitor may think that your website is a hoax.

 But let’s talk numbers.

 We are still talking too much about theory not discussing practical situations.